-CELL PHONES: Please be respectful and do not have your cell phone out during class at any time.
+CELL PHONES: Please be respectful and do not have your cell phone out during class at anytime, unless asked to use them.
 Even if I'm rehearsing another part, this is not the time to text a friend.
 I will treat you like professionals and I expect the same in return.
 If there is an emergency and you need to be close to your phone, be respectful and let me know before class.